India I pill tablet in Bangladesh

-Asked by a customer: “How often can I take i-pill?”
+Asked a customer: “How often can I take i-pill?”

 I don’t think it’s appropriate for regular birth control.
 After unprotected intercourse or a contraceptive failure, use it only as a last resort.

-An emergency contraceptive tablet called I-Pill is used in the event of unprotected intercourse or contraception failure to prevent unwanted pregnancy.
+An emergency contraceptive capsule called I-Pill is used in the event of unprotected intercourse or contraception failure to prevent unwanted pregnancy.
 It contains the active component levonorgestrel.

-When is the best time for a young lady to begin taking I contraceptive tablets?
+When is the best time for a young lady to begin taking a contraceptive capsule?

 As soon as you get your hands on the first one, do not hesitate.
-12 hours after the first one, take the second one.
+Take the second one 12 hours after the first one.
 To begin treatment, you must take your first medication within 72 hours (or three days) of having unprotected intercourse (or five days if prescribed by your doctor).
 The ECP works best if taken as soon as possible.

-Is it possible to postpone menstruation using an I contraceptive?
+Is it possible to postpone menstruation using an intrauterine contraceptive?

 Extended or continuous usage of an estrogen-progestin birth control tablet can delay or prevent your period.
-The ideal pill plan for you will be determined by your doctor, but in general, you should skip the inactive pills in your current pack and begin a new one immediately away.
+The ideal pill plan for you will be determined by your doctor, but in general, you should skip the inactive pills in your current pack and begin a new one immediately.

 There is a possibility that my tablet may fail to do its job.

 Your emergency contraceptive pill won’t work if you have sex right before or right after you ovulate (7).
-A second round of unprotected intercourse after taking the pill in the same cycle could result in a failure as well (7).
+The second round of unprotected intercourse after taking the pill in the same cycle could result in failure as well (7).

-Within 12 hours of having unprotected sex or contraceptive failure, the i Pill Emergency Contraceptive Pill, 1 Tablet contains ‘Levonorgestrel,’ a progestin (female hormones).
+Within 12 hours of having unprotected sex or contraceptive failure, the i Pill, contains levonorgestrel, a progestin (female hormones).
 To stop an egg from being released from the ovary or sperm from fertilizing an egg, this method is employed (male reproductive cells).
 Pregnancy can be prevented by taking one tablet of i Pill Emergency Contraceptive Pill, 1 Tablet.
-If you are already pregnant, taking i Pill Emergency Contraceptive Pill, 1 Tablet will not make you miscarry.
+If you are already pregnant, taking I Pill Emergency Contraceptive Pill, 1 Tab will not make you miscarry.